ajityadav1990/doc/Linux Question 2.md

 ### 4. What is the difference bitween Telnet and SSH?
 ### Why we use LVM in Linux?
 ### Q : How to create partition from the raw disk ?
-Ans: Using fdisk utility we can create partitions from the raw disk :
-– fdisk  /dev/hd* (IDE) or /dev/sd* (SCSI)
-– Type n to create a new partition
-–  After creating partition , type w command to write the changes to the partition table.
 ### 6. What is mean by raid and what are all raids available even in software and hardware?
 #### Raid Sstands for Redundant Array of independent Disks it improve Performence and FaultTolerance.
 ### 5. Boot process ?